5 Tips to Simplify Group Hotel Bookings

 2. Where Is the Group Going?

 Where you’ll look for a hotel likely depends on the destination.
-Your travel budget will stretch a lot further in a cheap midwestern city than in a pricier hotspot like New York, Los Angeles or San Francisco.
+Your travel budget will stretch a lot further in a small mid-western city, for instance, than a large metropolis like New York, Los Angeles or San Francisco.

-If not, room rates are usually cheaper on the city’s outskirts, but you will incur more transportation costs if travel is necessary.
+If not, room rates are usually cheaper on the city’s outskirts, but always keep in mind that transportation costs will likely increase the farther your travelers are working from their hotel.

 You might always want to consider any opportunities to kill two birds with one stone.
-Is there a competitor located nearby that you could send travelers over to check out?
-Or a vendor where you could knock out some meetings?
+Is there a competitor or place of interest located nearby that travelers might benefit from being close to?
+Or a vendor where you could knock out some good work?

 Asking these questions can help you plan the most productive possible trip and ensure that you’re choosing the best location for the hotel.